-Rathbone Investment Management International is the Registered Business Name of Rathbone Investment Management International Limited, which is regulated by the Jersey Financial Services Commission.
+Rathbone Investment Management International is the Registered Business Name of Rathbone Investment Management International Limited which is regulated by the Jersey Financial Services Commission.
 Registered office: 26 Esplanade, St. Helier, Jersey JE1 2RB.
 Company Registration No. 50503.
+Rathbone Investment Management International Limited is not authorised or regulated by the PRA or the FCA in the UK.

-Rathbone Investment Management International Limited is not authorised or regulated by the Prudential Regulation Authority or the Financial Conduct Authority in the UK.
-Rathbone Investment Management International Limited is not subject to the provisions of the UK Financial Services and Markets Act 2000 and the Financial Services Act 2012; and, investors entering into investment agreements with Rathbone Investment Management International Limited will not have the protections afforded by those Acts or the rules and regulations made under them, including the UK Financial Services Compensation Scheme.
+Rathbone Investment Management International Limited is not subject to the provisions of the UK Financial Services and Markets Act 2000 and the Financial Services Act 2012; and, investors entering into investment agreements with Rathbone Investment Management International Limited will not have the protections afforded by those Acts or the rules and regulations made under them, including the UK FSCS.
 This document is not intended as an offer or solicitation for the purchase or sale of any financial instrument by Rathbone Investment Management International Limited.
-The information and opinions expressed herein are considered valid at publication, but are subject to change without notice and their accuracy and completeness cannot be guaranteed.

 Not for distribution in the United States.
-Copyright ©2021 Rathbone Brothers Plc.
+Copyright ©2018 Rathbone Brothers Plc.
 All rights reserved.
 No part of this document may be reproduced in whole or in part without express prior permission.